create3000/x_ite/docs/What's-New.md

 ## X\_ITE v4.2.5 Released

-*Leipzig, 1st Oktober 2018:* This version fixes loads of bugs and added loads of small Features.
+*Leipzig, 1st October 2018:* This version fixes loads of bugs and added loads of small Features.

 {% capture notice-text %}
 #### New Features